Sphinx extensions for working with LaTeX math

 Conversely, if you want to use the mathcode directive context from the plot_directive, list mathcode first in your sphinx extension list.

-Remember that, by default, the plot_directive will clear the namespace context for each directive, so you may want to use the :context: option to the plot directive, most of the time.
+By default, the Matplotlib plot_directive will clear the namespace context for each directive, so you may want to use the :context: option to the plot directive, most of the time.

 # Config of mathcode directive mathcode_plot_context = "my_path.plot_directive.plot_context"